daiquocnguyen/Walk-Transformer/README.md

 <a href="https://github.com/daiquocnguyen/SANNE/stargazers"><img alt="GitHub stars" src="https://img.shields.io/github/stars/daiquocnguyen/SANNE"></a>
 <img alt="GitHub" src="https://img.shields.io/github/license/daiquocnguyen/SANNE">

-This program provides the implementation of our unsupervised node embedding model SANNE as described in [our paper]() whose central idea is to employ a transformer self-attention network to iteratively aggregate vector representations of nodes in sampled random walks.
+- This program provides the implementation of our unsupervised node embedding model SANNE as described in [our paper]() whose central idea is to employ a transformer self-attention network to iteratively aggregate vector representations of nodes in sampled random walks.
+- SANNE is also used in an inductive setting to infer embeddings of new/unseen nodes coming to a given graph.

 <p align="center">
 	<img src="https://github.com/daiquocnguyen/SANNE/blob/master/SANNE.png">